AI Exam

 - Bone, brain, and lymph nodes (as these sites lack normal paraganglionic tissue).

-- Metastases can occur decades after tumor resection, necessitating long-term follow-up.
+- Metastases can occur decades after tumour resection, necessitating long-term follow-up.

 Epidemiology